From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Proposed Approach

 \section{Proposed Approach}

-We first describe the general principles of our antialiasing approach based on complex convolutions.
-We then provide some details about the mathematical twin based on \dtcwpt, and explain how our method has been benchmarked against blur-pooling-based antialiased models.
+We first describe the general principles of our approach based on complex convolutions.
+We then present the mathematical twin based on \dtcwpt, and explain how our method has been benchmarked against blur-pooling-based antialiased models.